sleekweasel/CgiAdbRemote/README.md

 TODO:

-0. Restructure, tidy, and comment properly.
+0. Restructure, refactor, tidy, and comment properly.
-0. Strip the occasional 'adb server is not running // adb server has been started' message that infrequently corrupts the screen image.
 0. Rotate by 180deg and 270deg.
 0. Update the screen unconditionally every few seconds.
 0. Prevent the type-in field ever losing focus (or otherwise grab all keys)
 0. Make the server multi-threaded, but only per device: serial access is good for typing!
 0. See whether it's worth persisting the adb connections per device.
 0. Try to support a long slow drag: mouse down, long pause with screen updates, mouse up.
-0. Perhaps some sort of authorisation system for security and to help inform about who else is using a device at the moment.
+0. Passwords for view-only and view-and-interact operations
+0. Some sort of username thing to see who's playing with a device.
 0. A button to invoke adb kill-server.
 0. Something to read the keymap files from the device(s), to present 'fancy keys' buttons.
 0. Command-line option for the location of adb.